-Attend the three Executive Committee (EC) meetings and the AGM and prepare reports for these (the deadlines for these are January, May and September with precise dates and reminders sent by the BAAL Secretary).
+- Attend the three Executive Committee (EC) meetings and the AGM and prepare reports for these.
+The deadlines for these are December, April and August with precise dates and reminders sent by the BAAL Secretary. - Review books for the BAAL Book Prize as requested by the Publication Secretary.